mdsufz/MuDoGeR/Manual_MuDoGeR.md

 # Module 3: Recovery of Viral Metagenome-Assembled Genomes
 Note: Make sure that all the viral tools are installed.
 The links for the installation can be found in the installation module of the ![README](https://github.com/mdsufz/MuDoGeR/blob/master/README.md) file.

-## 3.1 Recovery, quality estimation (Parks, 2018), taxonomical classification and host identification of Viral Metagenome-Assembled Genomes
+## 3.1 Recovery, quality estimation, taxonomical classification and host identification of Viral Metagenome-Assembled Genomes
 By using **(3.1)** the user will recover Viral Metagenome-Assembled Genomes.
 Also, by using **(3.1)** the user can estimate the quality of the viral contigs do taxonomic classification of the viruses. the taxonomy recovers on the assembly fasta file, leads to the identification and recovery of the viral genomes contained in that.
 The indepentent results of each tool, combined and dereplicated.
 Also, the user can estimate the quality (Parks, 2018) of the dereplicated viral contigs, do the taxonomic classification of the viruses.
 Furthermore, the user can choose to determine the host of each virus.
 Before running the script, it is important for the user to decide about the parameters **minimum coverege (-c)** and **minimum identity (-i)** used in the dereplication.
 By default, the minimum coverage is 70% and the minimum identity 95%.
 However the user is free to change the dereplication parameters depending on the aims of the metagenomic analysis or the assembled dataset.

 Running **(3.1)**: